 Nautipolis Aquatic Centre, Sophia Antipolis

-Escape Room or Lock-Out Game, Nice, Antibes, Cannes, St Laurent du Var
+Escape Game, Nice, Antibes, Cannes, St Laurent du Var

 Patinoire Jean Bouin is an Olympic size ice rink open all year.
 Gloves and trousers are obligatory, skates can be rented on site.
-The rink is located in a sports complex with a pool and gym as well, and a very convenient carpark.
+The rink is located in a sports complex with a pool and gym as well, and a very convenient car park.
 Events such as birthday parties can be catered for and on Sunday mornings there’s a free skating workshop.
-There are evening skating parties with music and themed sessions at certain times of the year, for Halloween, Christmas etc. The Facebook page is more up to date than the website for events.
+There are evening skating parties with music and themed sessions at certain times of the year, for Halloween, Christmas etc. Definitely one of the more unexpected indoor activities on the French Riviera to try out!

 National Sports Museum, Nice